DeqingSun/devart-template/project_posts/2014-03-19-Installation-and-Interaction.md

-Here is a renderding of Plinko Poetry's installation and interaction.
+Here is a rendering of Plinko Poetry's installation and interaction.

 More details to be added...............